Aramark (ARMK) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price predicted for Aramark (ARMK) by analysts is $43.88, which is $6.14 above the current market price.
-The public float for ARMK is 258.18M, and at present, short sellers hold a 4.22% of that float.
-On August 08, 2023, the average trading volume of ARMK was 2.79M shares.
+The average price estimated by analysts for ARMK is $45.65, which is $6.42 above than the current price.
+The public float for ARMK is 258.18M, and at present, short sellers hold a 3.48% of that float.
+The average trading volume of ARMK on August 14, 2023 was 3.15M shares.

 ARMK’s Market Performance

-The stock of Aramark (ARMK) has seen a -5.92% decrease in the past week, with a -10.38% drop in the past month, and a 9.17% gain in the past quarter.
-The volatility ratio for the week is 1.57%, and the volatility levels for the past 30 days are at 1.70% for ARMK.
-The simple moving average for the past 20 days is -8.17% for ARMK’s stock, with a -2.81% simple moving average for the past 200 days.
+The stock of Aramark (ARMK) has seen a 2.89% increase in the past week, with a -7.35% drop in the past month, and a 5.35% gain in the past quarter.
+The volatility ratio for the week is 3.04%, and the volatility levels for the past 30 days are at 2.13% for ARMK.
+The simple moving average for the past 20 days is -4.10% for ARMK’s stock, with a 0.03% simple moving average for the past 200 days.

 Analysts’ Opinion of ARMK